 A civil harassment restraining order (CHRO) is much like a domestic violence restraining order.
 It is designed to stop abuse, threats of abuse, stalking, sexual assault, or serious harassment by someone.
-However, civil harassment restraining orders are more commonly for people you may not be as close with, such as neighbors, coworkers or acquaintances.
+However, civil harassment restraining orders are more common for people you may not be as close with, such as neighbors, coworkers, or acquaintances.
 Certain family members who are more distantly related to you may also be served with a CHRO.
-This would include an uncle or aunt, niece, nephew or cousin.
+This would include an uncle or aunt, niece, nephew, or cousin.

 What a CHRO is for